variablenix/ansible.mailstack/README.md

 # Arch Linux: Mailstack Deployment

 This Playbook uses mail roles to automate the installation and configuration of mail services for [Arch Linux](https://www.archlinux.org/) servers.
-The end result is an idempotent virtual mail environment using an LDAP backend for authentication.
+The end result is an idempotent virtual mail environment.
+The Playbook is intended to be used with an OpenLDAP backend for authentication.

 #### Example Mail Structure
 | IMAP | SMTP | LDAP | Policyd-SPF | PWhois Milter | OpenDKIM  | OpenDMARC   | SpamAssassin | ClamAV    | CyrusSASL |